 Nick has been running marathons since 2001 and ultra-marathons since 2010.
 During this time he has contested some of the world's toughest races, including the Marathon Des Sables (Sahara Desert), Ironman triathlon, and several 100-mile trail runs.
-In recent years, he has unified his passion for ultra-marathon with his scientific research.
+In recent years, he has unified his passion for ultra-marathon with his scientific research, and has become a leading authority on the physiology and pathophysiology of the sport.

 See below for a some of Nick's featured academic and media content in relation to ultra-endurance, in addition to a summary of key races; for every race, there's an interesting story/perspective.
 Tiller will soon recount some of these adventures and philosophies in a book for a mainstream audience.

-Article.
-I ran 100 miles in a day - this is what happened; The Conversation; Sept, 2018
+Article: I ran 100 miles in a day - this is what happened to my body.
+The Conversation; September, 2018.

 The MARATHON DES SABLES is an infamous 155 mile, 7-day, self-sufficient footrace through the Sahara Desert.
 On day six of this race, we completed a 42 km section in 54 °C (130 °F).
 At the time, it was the hottest temperature recorded in race history.